syncfusion/react-ui-components/components/base/README.md

 # React Base Library

-A common package of Essential® studio Pure React components which contains base libraries, providers and functions.
+A common package of Essential® studio react components which contains base libraries, providers and functions.

 **Key Features**